Iran–Pakistan relations: 1970s

-Relationship after the 1979 Iranian Revolution
+Relationship after the Iranian Revolution

-The 1979 Iranian Revolution led progressive Iranian-Pakistani relations to deteriorate as opposed to prospering as they did during the reign of the Shah.
-Bhutto's ouster was followed a half year later by the Iranian Revolution and subsequent overthrow of the Shah of Iran.
-The Supreme Leader of the newly established Islamic Republic of Iran, Ruhollah Khomeini, withdrew the country from CENTO and violently ended its association with the United States.
-The religiously influenced military dictatorship of Zia-ul-Haq and the Islamic Revolution in Iran suited one another well enough, and as such there was no major diplomatic and political cleavage between them.
+Bhutto was ousted by General Muhammad Zia-ul-Haq in a military coup.
+This was followed a half year later by the Iranian Revolution, which established an Islamic republic and overthrew of the Shah of Iran.
 In 1979, Pakistan was one of the first countries in the world to recognize the new revolutionary regime in Iran.
 Responding swiftly to this revolutionary change, Foreign Minister of Pakistan Agha Shahi immediately undertook a state visit to Tehran, meeting with his Iranian counterpart Karim Sanjabi on 10 March 1979.
 Both expressed confidence that Iran and Pakistan were going to march together to a brighter future.
-The next day, Agha Shahi held talks with the Ayatollah, Ruhollah Khomeini, in which developments in the region were discussed.
-On 11 April 1979, Pakistani President Zia-ul-Haq famously declared that "Khomeini is a symbol of Islamic insurgence".
+Agha Shahi held talks with the Ayatollah, Ruhollah Khomeini, in which developments in the region were discussed.

+Iran's supreme leader, Ruhollah Khomeini, withdrew the country from CENTO and ended its association with the United States.
+Iran and Pakistan had religiously influenced leaders, with Khomeini being a Shia Muslim while Zia being a Sunni Muslim.
+Despite Shia–Sunni divisions, the common desire for a pan-Islamic identity became an important factor in shaping new Iranian–Pakistani relations.
+On 11 April 1979, General Zia famously declared that "Khomeini is a symbol of Islamic insurgence".
 Reciprocating Zia-ul-Haq's sentiments, Khomeini, in a letter, called for Muslim unity.
 He declared: "Ties with Pakistan are based on Islam."
-Despite Shi'a-Sunni divisions (Iran being a Shi'a-majority state and Pakistan being a Sunni-majority state), the common desire for a pan-Islamic identity became an important factor in shaping new Iranian–Pakistani relations.
-By 1981, however, Zia-ul-Haq's Pakistan had once again formed close ties with the United States, a position it largely remained in for decades to come.
+According to the Sahifeh-ye Imam, in May 1988 (15 Shawwal 1408), responding to Zia's greeting card on Eid al-Fitr, Khomeini sent peace and mercy upon Zia.

-Iranian influence on Pakistan's Shi'a population
+Iranian influence on Pakistan's Shi'a community

+Relations between Shi'a-majority Iran and Sunni-majority Pakistan became greatly strained due to sectarian tensions in the 1980s, as Pakistani Shi'a Muslims claimed that they were being discriminated against under the Sunni-biased Islamization program being imposed throughout Pakistan by the military dictatorship government of then-President, General Muhammad Zia-ul-Haq.
+Following the 1979 Islamic Revolution, Iran and Saudi Arabia (considered the "leading state authority" of Shi'a and Sunni Muslims, respectively) gradually began to use Pakistan as a battleground for their proxy sectarian conflict, and Pakistan's support for the Deobandi Taliban movement in Afghanistan during the civil wars in the 1990s became a problem for Shi'a-led Iran, which opposed a Taliban-controlled Afghanistan at the time.

 Iranian leaders had sought to extend their sphere of influence into Pakistan and to counter Saudi influence.
 As such, a pro-Iranian stance amongst many politicized Pakistani Shi'as remains widespread.
 Many Pakistani Shi'a websites and books are filled with writings advocating the Khomeini regime.
+Since the 1980s, Pakistan had once again formed close ties with the United States, which it largely maintained for decades until Imran Khan's PTI took power.